kittenbothk/kittenbothk-Eng/functional_module/Wifibrick/wifiUpdate.md

 ![](./introimage/update5.png)

-Select the right file accoring to the instruction.
+Select the right file according to the instructions.

 ![](./introimage/update6.png)